jpboston/fx-data-parsing/README.md

 • awk
 • tput

 The included PNG image displays samples of the output.
-The image is compositied by photoshop to fit the different sections in a smaller frame for demo purposes.
+The image is composited by photoshop to fit the different sections in a smaller frame for demo purposes.